rosemash/luape/README.md

 After a successful build, the resulting executable should have the same behavior as the one currently available on the releases page.
 It is recommended to test all flags to make sure.

-# Why?

-I've always wanted something like this, but never found something that met my needs.
-My wishes were:

-- To distribute simple standalone Lua scripts to anyone

-- To require no external dependencies on the end user's PC (everything self-contained)

-- To require no external dependencies or complicated steps on the system packaging the script
+# What is the purpose of it?

-While I came across projects that met some of these requirements (mostly the 1st and 2nd), nothing was completely satisfying.
-So one night I stayed up all night and hacked this together.
+I wanted to be able to easily package standalone Lua scripts as zero-dependency executable files without following complicated steps.
+While I came across projects that met some of these requirements (such as luastatic), nothing was completely satisfying.
+In particular, I didn't like the requirement to collect dependencies and compile the executable using a C compiler.

+Initially, I had someone tell me that this concept was impractical and pointless, adding that they would be impressed if I actually managed to create it and not make it suck.
+To prove them wrong, I came up with an overly-complicated solution that packaged an entire portable distribution of MinGW, along with an executable that automated putting the Lua script into a C header and compiling it with the Lua source code.
+They weren't impressed at all, and I wasn't a big fan of it either.

+Many years later, I had already moved on, but I created luape as a way to reconcile with this failure.

 # Can I use it in my project?

-[Yes.](https://github.com/rosemash/luape/blob/master/LICENSE) Just don't be upset if it breaks.
+luape is released permissively under the [MIT license](https://github.com/rosemash/luape/blob/master/LICENSE).